Alternative splicing: Regulatory elements and proteins

-DNA methylation and alternative splicing in social insects

-CpG DNA methylation has showed a role to regulate the alternative splicing in social insects.
-In honey bees (Apis mellifera), CpG DNA methylation seems to regulate the exon skipping based on the first few genomic studies after honey bee genome was available.
-CpG DNA methylation regulated alternative splicing more extensively, not only affect exon skipping, but also intron retention, and other splicing events.

 Examples

 Exon skipping: Drosophila dsx

 Pre-mRNAs from the D. melanogaster gene dsx contain 6 exons.
-In males, exons 1,2,3,5,and 6 are joined to form the mRNA, which encodes a transcriptional regulatory protein required for male development.
-In females, exons 1,2,3, and 4 are joined, and a polyadenylation signal in exon 4 causes cleavage of the mRNA at that point.
+In males, exons 1, 2, 3, 5, and 6 are joined to form the mRNA, which encodes a transcriptional regulatory protein required for male development.
+In females, exons 1, 2, 3, and 4 are joined, and a polyadenylation signal in exon 4 causes cleavage of the mRNA at that point.
 The resulting mRNA is a transcriptional regulatory protein required for female development.

 This is an example of exon skipping.
-The intron upstream from exon 4 has a polypyrimidine tract that doesn't match the consensus sequence well, so that U2AF proteins bind poorly to it without assistance from splicing activators.
+The intron upstream from exon 4 has a polypyrimidine tract that does not match the consensus sequence well, so that U2AF proteins bind poorly to it without assistance from splicing activators.
 This 3' splice acceptor site is therefore not used in males.
 Females, however, produce the splicing activator Transformer (Tra) (see below).
 The SR protein Tra2 is produced in both sexes and binds to an ESE in exon 4; if Tra is present, it binds to Tra2 and, along with another SR protein, forms a complex that assists U2AF proteins in binding to the weak polypyrimidine tract.
 U2 is recruited to the associated branchpoint, and this leads to inclusion of exon 4 in the mRNA.